abzcoding/markdown.nvim/README.md

     render_modes = { 'n', 'c' },
     -- Characters that will replace the # at the start of headings headings = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+    -- Character to use for hyperlink
+    hyperlink = ' ',
+    -- Character to use for image
+    image = ' ',
     -- Character to use for the horizontal break dash = '─',
     -- Character to use for the bullet points in lists